AmirrezaFarnamTaheri/MassConfigMerger/docs/advanced-troubleshooting.md

 #### **Retesting an Existing Output**

-If you already generated a subscription file, run `massconfigmerger retest <path>` to check all servers again and sort them by current latency.
+If you already generated a subscription file, run `configstream retest <path>` to check all servers again and sort them by current latency.
 The command accepts raw or base64 files and now exposes several tuning options:

 * `--concurrent-limit` limit how many tests run in parallel
 * `--connect-timeout` set the connection timeout in seconds